 General Recreational Facilities Policies

-- Food, beverages, gum, tobacco, cans, glass, and Styrofoam are not allowed.
+- Food, beverages other than water, gum, tobacco, cans, glass, and Styrofoam are not allowed.
 Leak-proof personal water bottles are permissible.

 - Only non-marking athletics footwear is allowed.
 Open-toe shoes are not permitted.